tlarsendataguy/us_airspace_data/readme.md

 ### Parsing and replication

-The NASR and daily object files are parsed using Alteryx workflows.
+The NASR and digital object files are parsed using Alteryx workflows.
 This repository contains the workflows used to parse and publish the NASR data to a PostgreSQL database hosted on Azure.
 To encourage an atmosphere of open collaboration, all workflows are provided under an MIT license.

 ### Object catalog